Nguyễn Cao Kỳ Duyên (entertainer): Education

 Kỳ Duyên went to school in Fairfax, Virginia during her childhood, moving to Huntington Beach, California in her high school years, and graduating from Westminster High School in Westminster, California.

 She received her Bachelor of Undergraduate Education degree at California State Polytechnic University, and later obtained her Graduate Law master's degree with Honors from Western State University College of Law.

 Personal life

 Her first marriage was to Nguyễn Quang Li, a surgeon, then Trịnh Hội, a lawyer (whom she divorced in 2008).
-Following two marriages and two divorces, she fell in love with David Duy Han, a financial analyst and writer.
+She has been married twice and divorced twice.
 She currently resides in Huntington Beach, California with her two daughters from her first marriage.